WantedPurpose/To-Do-List-Application/README.md

 ```py
 python main.py
 ```

-`7` The To-Do List application window will appear.

 ## How to Work
 **Add Task** : Adds a new task to the list when the user enters it in the text field and presses Enter or clicks the "Add Task" button.